riclzh/novelchemrxn/_posts/2023-12-01-Nguyen-passes-on.md

 My condolences to his family and may he rest in peace.

-Sadly, this is my tribute and last recommendation letter to him: [here](https://github.com/riclzh/novelchemrxn/blob/master/files/papers/nguyen.pdf).
+Sadly, this is my tribute and last recommendation letter to him [here](https://github.com/riclzh/novelchemrxn/blob/master/files/papers/nguyen.pdf).